 Travel Guard and Global Rescue protection insurances are highly recommended on all adventure travel trips.
 Speak with us when booking your trip for up-to-date details and cost.

-Coastal British Columbia (B.C.) arguably has the largest population of Black Bears per square mile in North America.
-The mild climate here allows these Bears to feed longer annually, starting in the early spring and ending in the late fall on the spawning salmon streams.
+Coastal British Columbia (B.C.) arguably has the largest population of Black Bears, per square mile, in North America.
+The mild climate here allows these bears to feed longer annually, starting in the early spring and ending in the late fall on the spawning salmon streams.
 Our hunting area encompasses 3,500 square miles in the Powell River area, on the southwest coast of B.C.
-Spring Bear hunts are guided from boats cruising along beaches and into estuaries, or by glassing the logged off areas in the mountains where Bears are feeding on the lush new vegetation.
-All hunts are exciting spot and stalk.
-Our average Bear squares over 6 feet, although every year 7 foot plus Bears are taken; with a very high percentage of these Bear skulls making the records books.
-The number of Black Bears, as well as their size is what has made this area so famous.
-Spring Bear season typically opens approximately April 1 and closes June 15.
-Fall Bear season dates are approximately September 10 until December 10.
+Spring Bear hunts are guided from boats cruising along beaches and into estuaries, or by glassing the logged off areas in the mountains where bears are feeding on the lush new vegetation.
+All hunts are exciting ‘spot and stalk‘.
+Our average bear squares over 6 feet, although every year, 7 foot plus bears are taken; with a very high percentage of these bear skulls making the record books.
+The number of Black Bears, as well as their size, is what has made this area so famous.
+Spring bear season typically opens approximately April 1 and closes June 15.
+Fall bear season dates are approximately September 10 until December 10.

 Mountain Lion hunts are normally conducted in December, January and February.
 Four wheel drive vehicles, ATV’s and dogs are used.